ndouglas/mistwood/README.md

 At the same time, there are a few other concepts that I think are generally useful for developing this sort of hyper-complicated game:
 - Rules Engines
 - Data-Driven Design
-- Event-Driven Design
+- Data-Oriented and Actor-Oriented Pub-Sub
 - Test-Driven Design
-- Functional Reactive Programming
+- Futures, Streams, and Signals/Functional Reactive Programming
 - Embedded Scripting
 - Old-Fashioned AI algorithms (Pathfinding, Goal-Oriented Action Programming, Behavior Trees, etc)
 - Procedural Generation algorithms (Wave Function Collapse, Drunkard's Walk, basically a Greatest Hits)